 1. Grease and lightly flour one 13x9x2-inch baking pan; set pan aside.

 2. In a large mixing bowl stir together flour, baking powder, baking soda, and salt.
 Beat the butter in an electric mixer on low speed, add the sugar, mix until combined.
 Add the mashed bananas, and vanilla.
-Add eggs, mix well.
+Add eggs, mix well, then add the buttermilk.
 Add the flour mix slowly and beat on medium speed for 2 minutes.
 Pour batter into the prepared pan.